ballerina-platform/ballerina-dev-website/learn/get-started/build-a-data-service-in-ballerina.md

 ---
 layout: ballerina-building-a-data-service-left-nav-pages-swanlake
 title: Build a data service in Ballerina
-description: Connecting to a MySQL database and executing queries using an HTTP RESTful API using Ballerina.
+description: Connect to a MySQL database and executing queries using an HTTP RESTful API using Ballerina.
 keywords: ballerina, data service, mysql, database, REST, API
 permalink: /learn/build-a-data-service-in-ballerina/
 active: build-a-data-service
-intro: This guide will walk you through connecting to a MySQL database and performing queries against it using Ballerina via a basic use case of creating, maintaining, and interacting with a database of employees in an organization.
-It also elaborates on how you can create an HTTP RESTful API using Ballerina that can be used to perform basic CRUD operations on the database.
+intro: This guide helps you understand the basics of Ballerina constructs, which allow you to work with data services.

 redirect_from:
  - /learn/building-a-data-service-in-ballerina
  - /learn/building-a-data-service-in-ballerina/